 Let's say, though, that you've done everything right, you have every kind of philanthropic and government assistance, you've promoted till you're blue in the face, you've consulted every expert and made your spreadsheets, and still it doesn't look pretty.
 There’s one more option.

 Maybe you should relocate en masse.
-When I was young, about 20 people from my small town relocated together at the same time to an Arizona retirement community.
+Several years ago, about 20 people from my small town relocated together at the same time to an Arizona retirement community.
 They'd been friends for years, planned this move for a few of those years, and it eased the transition in a huge way.

 Next I worked in Florida, and I noticed that one of the ways that younger couples found their way to Florida was that they came down to visit their parents in January, figured out that coats, boots, and heating cost a lot of money, and moved.
 I noticed that often not just one couple moved, but often the whole sibling group.